Papal regalia and insignia: Choir dress

 When not celebrating religious services, the Pope wears a cassock.
 Choir dress is worn when attending—but not celebrating—services, and formal occasions, such as audiences.
 The most immediately noticeable feature is a white cassock and zucchetto (skull cap).
 The cassock used to have a train on it, but Pope Pius XII discontinued this custom.
 For convenience, the train could be folded up and fastened to the back of the cassock.
 He used to wear a tufted fascia (white sash-like belt fastened about the waist, the ends of which fall down past the knees and are often embroidered with the Pope's coat of arms), until Paul VI replaced it with a simpler fringed sash.
 Previously, the tufted fascia (terminating in gold tassels) was worn with choir dress, and the fringed fascia (terminating in a simpler gold fringe) was worn with ordinary dress.
 Over his cassock the Pope will wear a lace rochet.
 Over the rochet is worn the red papal mozzetta, a shoulder cape that has a collar and is buttoned all the way down the front.
 The red color is a vestige from the days when scarlet was the papal color (white only became associated with the papacy after the Napoleonic Wars).
-The papal mozzetta had a small hood on the back, which disappeared after Vatican II but has recently been restored.
+The papal mozzetta had a small hood on the back, which disappeared after Vatican II and by the time of Leo XIV's papacy.
 In wintertime, the papal mozzetta is of red velvet trimmed with ermine (this also fell out of use after Vatican II, but Pope Benedict XVI began again to wear a winter mozzetta trimmed in ermine fur).
 In summer, the papal mozzetta is of red satin.
 The pope wears a pectoral cross suspended on a gold cord over the mozzetta.
 He may also choose to wear a red stole with gold embroidery over the mozzetta, even when he is not officiating at a service.

 Traditionally during the Octave of Easter, the Pope wears the white paschal mozzetta, which is of white damask silk trimmed with white ermine.
 While the paschal mozzetta fell out of use during the pontificate of Pope John Paul II, it was returned to use in 2008 by Pope Benedict XVI.
 Since the 13th century many papal portraits have shown the pontiff wearing the camauro, a red velvet cap which covers the ears, and is trimmed with ermine.
-The camauro fell out of fashion with the death of Pope John XXIII, but has recently been revived by Pope Benedict XVI.
-Traditionally, he wears special red satin or velvet papal slippers indoors, and red leather papal shoes outdoors.
+The camauro fell out of fashion with the death of Pope John XXIII, but was revived by Pope Benedict XVI.
+Traditionally, he wore special red satin or velvet papal slippers indoors, and red leather papal shoes outdoors.
 The papal shoes were traditionally red, although Pope John Paul II would sometimes wear black or brown leather shoes.
-Pope Benedict XVI restored the use of the traditional red papal shoes, but Pope Francis has reverted to black shoes.
+Pope Benedict XVI restored the use of the traditional red papal shoes, but Pope Francis reverted to black shoes, which Pope Leo XIV continued to wear.